x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-configure-iis-for-relay-with-office-365.md

 > [!NOTE]
 > These instructions can be modified for other SMTP relays that you might have in your organization.

+    > [!CAUTION]
+    > “The SMTP component discussed here is part of IIS 6.0 and the support for IIS 6.0 has ended with the support of Windows 2003 (https://support.microsoft.com/en-in/lifecycle/search/810).
+We are doing our “best effort support” on this feature.
+While most functionality questions can continue to be addressed, if an issue in the product is suspected or you are running into a type of issue that requires deep technical investigation, we won’t be able to help you with that.
+We recommend you use one of the supported Exchange versions instead of IIS SMTP.

 ## What you need to know before you begin

 - Estimated time to complete: 15 minutes